DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 > [!lore]+ **Ethereal Entities**
 >
 > _Ethereal Entities: Denizens of the Unseen Realm_ by Mordenkainen is a slim hardback book with a leather cover dyed a deep, midnight blue.
 Its title and author's name are embossed in silver script along the spine and front cover, and the corners of the book are adorned with small, silver filigree resembling ethereal wisps.
 Its pages are filled with neatly-written text and beautifully detailed illustrations.
+Players who ask Victor to allow them to read the book, or who otherwise obtain it, can learn the following:
 >
 > The book is a treatise on the Ethereal Plane and the creatures that dwell within or visit it.
 It contains all of the information provided in **Ethereal Plane** (<span class="citation">Dungeon Master's Guide, p.
 48</span>), as well as a bestiary divided into the following three sections:
 >